 Over the next 10 years, the industry became interested in finding ways to use this new transmission technique in a way that would appeal to consumers.
 They wanted to develop more dependable ways to use IP based systems in order to deliver a phone service that offered better quality and lower cost than traditional phone lines.
 With this common goal in mind industry leaders added IP capabilities and looked to developing software that made it easy for customers to access VoIP with an adaptor that worked with their current phones.

 As new software was introduced, companies were competing for customers using their own VoIP switching software.
-This software became a standard add-on with their service’s routing equipment and by 2003, 25% of all voice calls were made using VoIP.
+This software became a standard add-on with its service’s routing equipment and by 2003, 25% of all voice calls were made using VoIP.

 This increase in interest led to improvements to broadband Ethernet service availability, improving the quality of calls.
 It also meant that connectivity issues of the past were improved.
 However, callers still did experience static and had to worry about potential connectivity issues but not enough to deter usage.
 Users loved the fact that they could have access to a single service that allowed them to play games, browse the internet and make phone calls.